dianeshan/NYParkingViolations/README.md

     - `mv ~/Downloads/archive.zip .` (Could be different based on where the dataset was downloaded)
 3. Unzip the dataset.
 You should have `parking-violations-issued-fiscal-year-XXX.csv` in the current directory.
     - `unzip archive.zip`
 4. Run the data preparser.
-This will put JSON files in the `parsed_data` directory we created earlier.
+This will put JSON files in the `parsed_data` directory we created earlier (Don't worry, it will take a while).
     - `python3 ../functions/main.py`
 5. Go back to the base backend directory.
     - `cd ..` (from the `datasets` directory)
 6. Install the necessary packages needed to run the backend.
     - `npm install`
 7. Start the backend.
-    - `npm run`
+    - `npm run start`

 ### Starting the fontend
 1. Open a new terminal and go into the frontend directory from the project base.